 Classic e-cigarettes use a “coil & wick” system to heat a nicotine-containing solution.
 The wick draws the nicotine-containing liquid onto a coil-heating element to heat the liquid and create a vaporized aerosol.
 In these systems, the temperature of the heater can vary significantly depending on how strongly the e-cigarette is puffed.
 Several studies have shown that puffing on an e-cigarette when the liquid level is low results in "dry-puffs" that can drastically change the chemistry of the aerosol.
 Under these conditions, the levels of a number of harmful chemicals are significantly higher1,2 compared to levels found in e-cigarettes that have sufficient liquid.

-Our latest e-vapor product uses closed-system e-liquid caps to prevent tampering and liquid leakage.
-A new heating element and mouthpiece are built into each replaceable cap to maintain product hygiene.
-Three main elements were further developed to make our latest e-vapor product a more acceptable smoke-free alternative: the mesh heater, the heat-control system, and the low liquid detection system.
+Our latest e-vapor product uses closed-system e-liquid pods to prevent tampering and liquid leakage.
+The mouthpiece and a heating element are built into each replaceable pod to maintain product hygiene.
+The heating element is a metallic woven mesh with tiny holes to heat the pre-filled pre-sealed pod.
+Three main elements were further developed to make our latest e-vapor product a more acceptable smoke-free alternative: the mesh technology, the puff activated heating, and the low liquid detection system.

 The current generation wick is eliminated and the coil is replaced by a metal mesh.
 When the liquid is introduced to the mesh heater the increased surface area provided by the mesh material helps heat the liquid in a more consistent way than current generation coil & wick systems.